Royal Purple Fabric Items from Biblical Era Discovered in Israel

 The biblical significance

-Professor Erez Ben Yosef said that the discovery helps to verify the historicity of the biblical text.
+Professor Erez Ben Yosef said that the Timna discovery back in 2021 helps to verify the historicity of the biblical text.
 For example, we are told that the kings of Midian wore this purple in the story of Gideon (when he received booty after their victory over the Midianites – see Judges 8:26).
-This might have seemed unlikely given the fact that the Midianites came from so far south in the Arabian peninsular and Tyrian purple was traded in the Mediterranean area, with trading centers in Lebanon, Syria, northern Israel, but most importantly Tyre.
+This might have seemed unlikely given the fact that the Midianites came from the Arabian peninsula and Tyrian purple was traded in the Mediterranean area, with trading centers in Lebanon, Syria, northern Israel, but most importantly Tyre.
 However, having found the 3000 year old fragment all the way down in Timna, not far from Midian, the account in Judges becomes very credible.

 We also read of this dye many times in relation to the Tabernacle and the priestly outfits.
 The first mention is of the contributions received from the Israelites to construct the Tabernacle: